Bells & Motley Consort

 This concert explores the musical arts of Gaelic kings and commoners with harp, hurdy-gurdy, bagpipes, voices, and much more!

 "Terpsichore" Early Music for the Muse of Dance

-Lively music from historic France, Spain, Italy, Flanders, Germany, and beyond!
-(If you want to learn some of the dances, that can be arranged as well!)
+Lively music from Renaissance France, Spain, Italy, Flanders, Germany, beyond!
+(If you want to learn period dances, that can be arranged as well!)

 Flowers, Birdsong, & Fountains"

 Evocative Mid-Summer, May Day, Valentines, or any time you would like a richly warming concert on early instruments including lute, harp, recorders, nyckelharpa, and other sweet sounds.

 This performance will engage audiences of all ages and ignite a love of history, arts, and traditions.
 Medieval bagpipes, hurdy hurdy, harp, and other early instruments will be featured in this spiritied performance of music of Medieval troubadours, Celtic bards, Village pipers, American dreamers, and more.

 French-Dutch Heritage Programs:

 17th c.
 French & Dutch music, dances, and art celebrate the explorations of Samuel de Champlain and Henry Hudson.

 "One World, Many Instruments"